John Bowring: Legacy

 He was also responsible for the establishment of the Botanic Gardens in Hong Kong, the most indelible mark he made on the colony.

 Two species of lizards, Hemidactylus bowringii and Subdoluseps bowringii, are named in honour of either John Bowring or his son John Charles Bowring.

 Bowring was the founder of Hastings Unitarian Church in Hastings, East Sussex, which was built between 1867 and 1868.

 Actress Susannah York was the great-great-granddaughter of Bowring.

-Distant cousin Philip Bowring

 Journalist and historian Philip Bowring is a descendant of Bowring's great uncle Nathaniel.

-He is a crucial source here, as author of less-than-whole-life biography Free Trade's First Missionary.
+He is the author of a partial biography of Bowring, Free Trade's First Missionary (2014).